polkadot-fellows/RFCs/text/RFC-0011-Remove Asset Sufficiency from Asset Hubs.md

 ### Ergonomics

-This proposal would benefit the ergonomics of the system for end users by making all assets behave the same when sending to a new account.
+This proposal would benefit the ergonomics of the system for end users by allowing all assets to create destination accounts when needed.

 ### Compatibility

-This change would require changes to the Assets pallet to remove sufficiency from the internal logic of the pallet.
-The Assets pallet may want to maintain the concept of sufficiency should other chains want to use it for other purposes, but asset transfer should have a handler for what to do when an account does not exist.
-The default implementation of that handler could rely on sufficiency to preserve behavior, but runtimes (like Asset Hub) could implement an alternative, like using Asset Conversion.
+This change would require changes to the Assets pallet to add the new account creation path.

 ## Prior Art and References